8 DIY Dog Agility Course Equipment Plans (With Pictures)

 5. DIY Dog Agility A-Frame, by Instructables

-An A-Frame is a must-have for any dog agility course worth its weight in dog treats.
-With a certain amount of woodworking knowledge, you can save money by making your own contact obstacle.
-Instructibles provides step-by-step instructions, along with plenty of useful pictures.
+An A-Frame is a must-have for any dog agility course and is worth its weight in dog treats.
+With woodworking knowledge, you can save money by making your own contact obstacles.
+Instructibles provide step-by-step instructions, along with plenty of useful pictures.

 Skill Level: Expert